noisiver/codebase/Bash/AzerothCore/README.md

 If you want to run the database server on this machine you can run `sudo apt install --yes mysql-server` now.

 # Config
 The script will load config options from a mysql database.
 By default it will connect to a database server on 127.0.0.1 with the username and password both being acore.
-These values and the realm id are the only options set inside the script itself.
+These options and the realm id are the only options set inside the script itself.
 When using a cluster the node id is also used but if you're not using that there's no need to change it.
-These settings are also what the script uses when importing database files and what it writes to the config files.
-I choose to import the SQL file provided with this script to acore_auth and update accordingly.
+These options are also what the script uses when importing database files and what it writes to the config files.
+I recommend importing the included SQL file to acore_auth.

-The table created with the provided SQL file might seem overwhelming but is actually quite simple.
+The table created might seem overwhelming but is actually quite simple.
 The id column defines the realm id, node is the node id, setting is which setting and value is the value of the setting.
 If id or node is set to -1 it will be applied to any realm that doesn't have a setting set with the realm and node id.
-It's not possible to remove any rows from the created table or the script will fail.
-All realms need every option even if you don't change them.
-Below is a description of each setting and how they're used.
+Every realms needs to include every setting even if you don't change them.
+The script will fail if any setting is missing.
+Below is a description of each setting.

 - `build.auth`: Can be set to **true** or **false** and determines if authserver should be built when running the script
 - `build.world`: Can be set to **true** or **false** and determines if worldserver should be built when running the script